huskynz/6/SECURITY.md

 | Gen1   | :x: |
 | Gen0.1   | :x:|

-All Current Versions support Extened support more will be added to the list gen2.1 is the start*

-* = Extept vers labed EOL becase source is no longer in existesen meaning that support is impossible

 Below are the versions of HuskyNZ's app that currently being supported.
 (Note work is ongoing to replace v2)